BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If you plan several train trips to Salzburg, Füssen, Garmisch-Partenkirchen, Augsburg, or other regional destinations, staying near Hauptbahnhof can save time and energy.

 But “near the main station” is not one single experience.
 The streets around the station vary a lot.
-Some blocks feel like normal business-hotel territory.
+Some blocks feel like normal business hotel territory.
 Others feel busier, louder, and less comfortable at night, especially for families or solo travelers arriving late.

 South of the station, around parts of Schwanthalerstraße and Schillerstraße, you can find budget hotels, international restaurants, small shops, bars, casinos, and nightlife mixed together.
 It is not a place you must automatically avoid.
 Many travelers stay there without problems.
 But the atmosphere can feel very different from the old town, especially late at night.
+Start from München Hauptbahnhof on the map, then zoom in to the exact street before booking.

-Do not book blindly Check the exact street, the hotel entrance, recent guest reviews, and the walking route from the station to the hotel.
+Do not book blindlyCheck the exact street, the hotel entrance, recent guest reviews, and the walking route from the station to the hotel.
 A hotel can be close to Hauptbahnhof and still feel very different from another hotel only a few streets away.

 06Schwabing, Maxvorstadt, and Odeonsplatz